stragulus/DCGRacer/README.md

 # DCGRacer

-DCGRacer is a simple physics-based race game, using LibGDX and box2d.
+DCGRacer is a simple physics-based race game, using LibGDX/box2d for the physics, and artemis-odb for the Entity Component System.
+Its primary goal is to teach myself basic game development.

 # Status